clux/kubecon2020/source/slides.md

 notes:
 - C is a system reconciles an object/CR along with child objects it owns - calls a reconcile fn when anything related changes.
-- That's it's job, combining input streams, debouncing events, scheduling retries.
+- That's the C's job; combining input streams, debouncing events, scheduling retries.
 - builder pattern: should remind you a bit of controller-runtime. heavily inspired (got help).
-- ex: CMG ensuring CM is in correct state
 - completely sufficient main
+- ex: Make a C for CMG that tries to ensure CM is in correct state.
+CMG == CR.
-- not shown: you derive your CR from a struct (shown), and provide error handling policy, plus a reconciler fn, that will be called with a context you can define
+- showed how to derive your CR from a struct earlier, so the only few remaining bits are to provide: an error handling policy, and a reconciler fn, that will be called with a context you can define

 ---
 ### kube-runtime: Controller reconciler